-Cours Credits Credit d listributio n of the Eligibility Pree course criteria requisiteof

-title& Lectur Tutoria Practical the course

-Code e 1 /Practice (if any)

-Small Scale 2 - - 2
+Cours Credits Credit d listributio Eligibility Pree course criteria requisiteof title& Lectur Lectur Tutoria Practical the course Code e l /Practice (if any) Small Scale Catering 2 - - 2

-Catering

 - To comprehend fundamentals of menu planning through management of resources in a food service establishment. - To develop insight for recipe standardization and to apply acquired skills in menu planning and quantity food production. - To use knowledge of preliminary steps for starting a small-scale catering unit.